Green-Software-Foundation/community-plugins/docs/power-to-energy.md

 # Power-to-Energy

-`power-to-energy` is a generic plugin for calculating enegy consumption (kWh) from wattage and duration.
+`power-to-energy` is a plugin for calculating enegy consumption (kWh) from wattage and duration.

 You provide the wattage value and the duration.